krishna426426/Module-4-Ansible/README.md

 SSH password: Cisco123
 ```

-Connect to one of the devices using the link in the Windows desktop and verify both the NTP and ACL configurations have been applied.
+Connect to C9300 and verify both the NTP and ACL configurations have been applied.

 You should see the following output: